-iAll MPOs that are Transportation Management Agencies (TMA) must address all capacity increasing projects in the Congestion Management Process (CMP) before inclusion in the RTP.
+Note: All MPOs that are Transportation Management Agencies (TMA) must address all capacity increasing projects in the Congestion Management Process (CMP) before they are included in the RTP.
+COCs conduct public workshops, prepare RHNA allocations, and release draft RHNA plan.
+This is not done every RTP cycle as regional housing needs